PriestSexist/java-explore-with-me/README.md

 ## Architecture
 _______________________________________________________________
-The app consists of two docker microservises: main API and statistics service.
-The main API is divided into three parts: public, for authentificated users and andministrator endpoints. statistics service is divided into three micromodule:
+The app consists of two docker microservises: main service(ewm-server) and statistics service(stat-server).
+The main service is divided into three parts: public, for authentificated users and andministrator endpoints.
+Statistics service is divided into three micromodule:
-- main API
+- main service:
 -     |public part
--     |authentificated users part
+-     |for authentificated users part
 -     |andministrator endpoints part
 - statistics service:
 -     |micromodule Client